 Web developers are typically focused on the site’s overall look, feel, and user experience.
 Designers and developers will care about a page’s visual elements and how consumers interact with those elements.
 They often like to keep things as simple as possible, especially since consumers using mobile devices have long surpassed consumers using desktop or laptop devices.

-On the other hand, SEO marketers will say you need to focus your navigation efforts on optimizing for search engines.
+On the other hand, SEO marketers will say you need to focus your navigation efforts on optimising for search engines.

-A basic example of this can be found on teacollection.com:
+A basic example of this can be found on www.teacollection.com:

 They don’t have a ton of products for each category, so a simpler site navigation would have fewer categories and tabs.
 However, the expanded navigation with more detailed subcategory pages aids in SEO efforts.